marcoemrich/index_kata/README.md

 ```

-* Results must be consistent for all passes
+* Results must be consistent for all passes after the first

 ```
 // First Pass